Practical and Business Japanese for Career Development

 1. Course description

-Welcome to Practical and Business Japanese for Career Development!
+Welcome to Practical and Business Japanese for Career Development (online)!

 This course is aimed at developing competence in practical Japanese in academic and business settings so that students will be able to carry out various performance tasks relating to different people in a variety of situations, as well as affording students the opportunity to explore their global career path while building their vocabulary and improving communication skills to achieve their professional goals.
 We look forward to working together with you throughout this year.